hartzis/hartzis.github.io/_posts/2016-02-20-react-recompose-redux.md

 This could be done either in the `mapStateToProps` function with connect, but that shouldn't be its concern.
 We could also just do that in the `View`, but the view should just be a [presentational component](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.hs3v6lpjm)('dumb' component).

 Introducing [recompose](https://github.com/acdlite/recompose)!
-This library gives us HOC's like `mapPropsOnChange` that only update computed properties when one of the props it is 'watching' changes.
+This library gives us HOC's like `withPropsOnChange` that only update computed properties when one of the props it is 'watching' changes.
 Here is an example implementing it for our scientists.

 <script src="https://gist.github.com/hartzis/4c6a834e60cb0099edff.js"></script>